-The Foundation is exempt from federal income tax under section 501(a) as a Foundation described in section 501(c)(3) of the Code, and has been determined not to be a private foundation under section 509(a) of the Code.
+The Foundation is exempt from federal income tax under section 501(a) as a Foundation described in section 501(c)(3) of the Internal Revenue Code (the Code), and has been determined not to be a private foundation under section 509(a) of the Code.
 As a result, income taxes are not included in the Foundation's consolidated financial statements.